eisnerguy1/Slug-Man-TVG/README.md

 <img width="640" alt="Screen Shot 2023-04-29 at 12 59 30 PM" src="https://user-images.githubusercontent.com/3295271/235315125-ff8ce46d-8169-494e-a46b-6861c0a62df2.png">
 5. Have Page-o-tron flashing on spawn as shown in the original game<br>
 6. Set up Intel/Apple Silicon universal binaries<br>
+7. Contact Bill Amend for an updated About image?

 ### Links